devagrawal09/portfolio/resume.md

 ### Developer Advocate (Clerk.com) (May '23 - Feb '24)

-Helped establish Clerk in the community during the highest growth period of the company
+Helped establish Clerk in the community during the hockey stick growth period (5x managed users, 3x downloads, 2x company size, Series A and B)

 Engaged and provided support to the Discord community of 8k members and Twitter community of 14k followers

 Solidified Clerk's presence at 5 conferences through talks, workshops, demos, and product walkthroughs

-Wrote educational content around Agile SaaS development, User Management, and Web technologies

 Curated feedback and requests from the community to help prioritize work for the engineering team